-- For applicants where the project covered by the application is necessary in order to meet the final water quality-based effluent limit for phosphorus, the PF incentive will be equal to 50% of the phosphorus reduction-related project costs, as determined by the DNR, up to a cap of \$1,000,000. - For applicants where the project covered by the application is necessary in order to meet an interim limit for phosphorus that is less stringent than the final limit, the PF incentive will be equal to 25% of the phosphorus reduction-related project costs, as determined by the DNR, up to a cap of \$500,000. - There is a lifetime cap of \$1,000,000 in Phosphorus Reduction PF for any one municipality, regardless of how many phosphorus reduction-related projects are needed to meet final limits. - The Phosphorus Reduction PF is only calculated on the phosphorus reduction-related WWTP upgrade costs.
+- For applicants where the project covered by the application is necessary in order to meet the final water quality-based effluent limit for phosphorus, the PF incentive will be equal to 50% of the phosphorus reduction-related project costs, as determined by the DNR, up to a cap of \$1,000,000. - For applicants where the project covered by the application is necessary in order to meet an interim limit for phosphorus that is less stringent than the final limit, the PF incentive will be equal to 25% of the phosphorus reduction-related project costs, as determined by the DNR, up to a cap of \$500,000. - There is a lifetime cap of \$1,000,000 in Phosphorus Reduction PF for any one municipality,

+- regardless of how many phosphorus reduction-related projects are needed to meet final limits. - The Phosphorus Reduction PF is only calculated on the phosphorus reduction-related WWTP upgrade costs.
 The overall phosphorus-related capital costs will be calculated by totaling the difference in capital costs of the cost-effective alternative with new phosphorus limits versus capital costs of the cost-effective alternative without new phosphorus limits.

 This PF incentive is in addition to any other Priority PF that the project is allocated.
 Priority PF amounts are calculated and deducted before any General PF is allocated.
 All PF is subject to the caveat that no project can receive PF for more than 70% of total project costs.
-If more eligible applications are received than there is Phosphorus Reduction PF to cover, the Phosphorus Reduction PF will be allocated in priority score order.